tf-jlemasters/README_Generator/Develop/README.md

 - [Repository Link](#Repository)
 - [GitHub Info](#GitHub)
 ## Installation
-This project is used in node, using the Inquirer package and Jest package for testing.
+This project is used in node, using the Inquirer, Axios, FS, and Jest packages for testing.
 Simply type "npm i" in your terminal to install the packages.
 ## Usage
 This project can be used to create readme's for any other potential projects, while always having them have a "professional" look.
 ## Licence